Livable Housing Australia ceased operations on 30 June 2025.

 • The Australian Building Codes Board (ABCB) beyond minimum voluntary standard for livable housing design adapted from LHDGs Gold performance level.

-From 30 June 20025 LHA will cease to operate.
 LHA acknowledges there will still be demand in the marketplace for LHA Assessors.
-Therefore, LHA have been working closely with Access Institute to develop an alternative process for LHA Assessors wishing to continue to operate as LHA Design Guideline Assessors and to transition to a new administrative regime overseen by Access Institute.
+Therefore, LHA worked with Access Institute to develop an alternative process for LHA Assessors wishing to continue to operate as LHA Design Guideline Assessors and to transition to a new administrative regime overseen by Access Institute.

 LHA has granted rights to the Access Institute to provide an administration regime to continue registration of LHA Assessors.
-The administration regime provided by Access Institute will maintain the key requirements for LHA Assessors, namely:
+The administration regime provided by Access Institute maintains the key requirements for LHA Assessors, namely:

 • Ensuring professional currency from one of the six prerequisite professions streams: Architects, Building Designers, Builders, Occupational Therapists, Access Consultants and Building Surveyors.